openwisp/netengine/docs/source/index.rst

 =========

-**Netengine** is a python library that aims to provide a single API to extract common information from network devices using the Simple Network Management Protocol (SNMP) and different firwmares (eg: OpenWRT, AirOS).
+**Netengine** is a python library that aims to provide a single API to extract common information from network devices with different firwmares (eg: OpenWRT, AirOS) using different protocols such as the Simple Network Management Protocol (SNMP), and the ability to easily add other backends like SSH and HTTP (`read more <#status-of-this-project>`_).

 You can immagine **Netengine** as a read-only ORM (Object Relational Mapper) equivalent for networks.